holbiejlln/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This directory contains shell scripts that cover initialization files, variables, and expansions.

 ## 0-alias
-a script that creates a new global variable.
+a scripthat prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.